Prepare for Breastfeeding

-How to prepare for breastfeeding while pregnant
+How to Prepare for Breastfeeding while Pregnant

 during pregnancy, but YOU can also do a few things to prepare for a

 Things that you can do to prepare for breastfeeding

 or at least 2 hours after birth.
 Let the doctors and nurses know about your plans beforehand.

-6. During the last six weeks of pregnancy you can start massaging your breasts to clear the ducts.
-Also, use the breast shells (mentioned below) to draw out your nipples if your nipples are flat or inverted.
+6. During the last six weeks of pregnancy, you can start massaging your breasts to clear the ducts.
+Also, use the breast shells (mentioned below) to draw out your nipples, if your nipples are flat or inverted.

-7. The best way to prepare for breastfeeding is to attend a breastfeeding class...ask at your hospital
+7. The best way to prepare for breastfeeding, is to attend a breastfeeding class; ask at your hospital.

 Things that you will need when getting ready for breastfeeding

-1. A good breast pump ~ This is for moms who will need to increase milk supply or store breast milk for later.
-Read more on choosing a breast pump here
+1. A good breast pump: This is for moms who will need to increase milk supply or store breast milk for later.

-3. Get a proper breastfeeding pillow
+3. Get a proper breastfeeding pillow for support and comfort.

 5. Set up a nursing station in a quiet room with a comfortable chair and plenty of pillows for support.